Generally, teachers don’t expect gifts.

 School Supplies for Next Year

 If uncertain what kind of school supplies to buy, give the teacher a gift card to an office supplies or educational supplies store.
-You can even team up with other parents to collectively give a generous gift.
+You can even team up with other parents to collectively provide a generous gift.
 You’ll be surprised how much of their money teachers spend each year on supplies for their classroom.

 - Story or theme-based age-appropriate books for the classroom